ZonglinY/ZonglinY.github.io/_pages/about.md

 I try to focus on research questions that matter at a fundamental level, and to approach them with as much rigor and depth as I can.
 My goal is to make each new piece of research a little better than the last.

-My representative works are the MOOSE series (MOOSE, MOOSE-Chem1/2/3, MOOSE-Star).
+My representative works are the MOOSE series (MOOSE, MOOSE-Chem 1/2/3, MOOSE-Star).

 *Like the moose that ventures into uncharted wilderness, the MOOSE series explores the untamed landscape of scientific hypotheses to uncover hidden insights.*